Showmenu

 Radiation Oncology

-We offer a wide range of treatment technologies that destroy cancer while minimizing damage to surrounding tissues.
-For example, we were one of the first centers in Northern California to offer stereotactic body radiation therapy (SBRT).
+We offer a wide range of radiation treatments that destroy cancer while minimizing damage to surrounding tissues.
+We were one of the first centers in Northern California to offer stereotactic body radiation therapy (SBRT).
 SBRT uses image guidance to deliver high doses of radiation to a precise area.

 Medical Oncology

 Medical oncology uses medications to treat cancer.
 Chemotherapy is a widely used cancer medication.
-Immunotherapy is an innovative treatment that harnesses your immune system to destroy cancer.
+Immunotherapy harnesses your immune system to destroy cancer.
+Targeted therapy focuses on the unique molecular profile of your tumor.
 You may have access to new medications or combinations of medications through one of our many clinical trials.

 Stem Cell Transplant

 Stem cells are blood-forming cells found in your bone marrow.
 Stem cell transplant restores damaged stem cells in people with hematologic cancers.
 UC Davis Health performed the first bone marrow transplant in the region.
-We are also the first in the area to launch an on-site CAR T-cell manufacturing and therapy program.
+We also launched one of the first on-site CAR T-cell manufacturing and therapy programs in the area.
+CAR T-cell therapy changes your immune cells so they can fight cancer better.
 Our experienced program provides exceptional care and access to national clinical trials.

 Read about our Stem Cell Transplant Program